 Okot p’Bitek was an Ugandan poet who was born on the 7th of June, 1931.
-He became known worldwide due to his collection of poems, “Song of Lawino” which was originally written in the Acholi dialect of Southern Luo, translated by the author into English, and published in 1966.
-On the 20th of July, 1982, he died.
+He became known worldwide due to his collection of poems, “Song of Lawino” which was originally written in the Acholi dialect of Southern Luo, translated by the author into English and published in 1966.
+He died in 1982.

 Song of Lawino is a long poem dealing with the tribulations of a rural African wife whose husband has taken up urban life and wishes everything to be westernised.